 Owasso Welcomes Business Retention & Expansion.

 Owasso, Oklahoma, is nothing if not business friendly.
-The City of Owasso is committed to providing the business community with the tools they need to survive and thrive in Owasso.
+The Owasso Chamber of Commerce is committed to providing the business community with the tools they need to survive and thrive in Owasso.
 These include:

 - Access to Annual Community and Economic Profiles